AngleProtocol/angle-docs/governance/veANGLE/increasing-veANGLE.md

 # 🔓 Increasing your veANGLE balance

-There are two ways to increase an address balance of veANGLE:
+There are two ways to increase a veANGLE balance:

 - extend the lock expiration date
 - add ANGLE to the lock